-These frosted gingerbread men cookies are soft, not too sweet, and totally gingery.
-I like m y gingerbread cookies on the thicker side so they stay nice and soft.
-You can make them as thick as you’d like.
 The simple icing is just powdered sugar and coconut milk, making it the easiest icing for cookie decorating.
 I made these for Kaden’s preschool buddies and they thought it was super cool to decorate their own skeleton cookie.
 A fun idea for a kids Halloween party, for sure!

-Vegan Gluten-Free Gingerbread Skeleton Cookies
+Gluten-Free Vegan Gingerbread Skeleton Cookies

 Ingredients